Russian heraldry

-The Russian heraldry involves the study and use of coats of arms and other heraldic insignia in the country of Russia since its formation in the 16th century.
+Russian heraldry involves the study and use of coats of arms and other heraldic insignia in the country of Russia.
 Compare the socialist heraldry of the Soviet period of Russian history (1917–1991).

 History

 Precursors

-Before conventional heraldry was introduced to Russia, rulers of ancient Rus' principalities – precursors to the modern Russian, Ukrainian and Belarusian states – used a variety of symbols to represent their authority.
-Up until the 13th century, the Rurikids, rulers of Kiev, used unique stylised symbols, resembling tridents, on seals, coins and weapons that belonged to them.
+Before conventional heraldry was introduced to Russia, rulers of Kievan Rus' and its principalities used a variety of symbols to represent their authority.
+The early Rurikid rulers used unique stylised symbols, resembling tridents, on seals, coins and weapons that belonged to them.
 These were inherited from father to son in one way or another – although each descendant tweaked the symbol somewhat – but were not heraldic in the traditional sense of the word, and were closer to Turco-Mongolian tamgas.
-Other Rus principalities frequently used mythical animals, or human figures, such as knights, in their seals.
-Byzantium's influence in Rus culture was often felt in these emblems, some of which featured Byzantine elements, such as angels, perhaps due to princes employing Greek seal-stampers.
-In the seal of the Grand Principality of Moscow, the usage of a Byzantine symbol – the two-headed eagle – was also a sign of pretense, as its rulers, after Ivan III's marriage to Sophia Palaiologina, could trace their ancestry to the empire's ruling house.
+Other principalities frequently used mythical animals, or human figures, such as knights, in their seals.
+The influence of the Byzantine Empire was often felt in these emblems, some of which featured Byzantine elements, such as angels, perhaps due to princes employing Greek seal-stampers.
+In the seal of Ivan III of Russia, the usage of a Byzantine symbol – the two-headed eagle – was also a sign of pretense, as its rulers, after Ivan's marriage to Sophia Palaiologina, could trace their ancestry to the empire's ruling house.

-While not actually heraldic, many of these early Rus symbols would later become the foundation for true coats of arms in Russia and other East Slavic countries.
 The two seal designs used in Moscow – the aforementioned double-headed eagle and the "yezdets", a horseman (or more specifically Saint George) killing a dragon – became the two main elements in the modern-day coat of arms of Russia, as well as the arms of the Russian Empire before that.
-A symbol similar to the yezdets, known as "Pahonia", was the coat of arms of the Grand Principality of Lithuania (where the majority of citizens were East Slavic, ancestors of the modern Belarusian people), as well as the short-lived Belarusian People's Republic, Belarus (from 1991 to 1995), and modern-day Lithuania.